kkohlhase/cse170-gas-app/README.md

   `npm run-script deploy-parse`

+  #If you are having trouble with this, I have found that this also works:
+     'npm run-script watch'
+     'parse deploy'
+     (For some reason, it only works when I do the run-script command first)

 # Deploy on Github Pages (alternative)

 You can also deploy the frontend on the Github Pages of your repo by launching this command: